This was easy to do because the traditional women’s sphere of domestic chores provides a mixed experience for women:

 “There was very little visiting for neighbors were far away…and the days were short.
 Still, Laura was never lonely.
 She loved her little house and the housework.”

-Likewise, Laura had no manicured Hollywood housewives or magazines ads of smiling women mopping glossy floor in heels forced upon her as the feminine ideal.
+Likewise, Laura had no manicured Hollywood housewives or magazines ads of smiling women wearing heels while mopping glossy floors forced upon her as the feminine ideal.

 Laura felt whatever she felt simply by virtue of her innate nature and situation.